 So, how do we prepare?

-“Achieving close to the same result is still possible” commented GMG CEO, Hersh Bhatt.
-“But it’s become much more important to spend time optimising away from wastage and utilising automated rules to ensure that you’re not overbidding.”
+“Achieving close to the same result is still possible” commented Game Marketing Genie CEO, Hersh Bhatt.
+“But it’ll become much more important to spend time optimizing and utilizing automated rules to ensure that you’re not overbidding.”

-To ensure you’re not paying overvalued bids, you need to get smart.
-If you’re not an advertiser, you need to ensure that those you’re hiring who understands the market well – and if they don’t – they understand what measures they need to take in order to understand it.
+To ensure that you’re not paying overvalued bids, you need to get smart.
+If you’re not an advertiser, you need to ensure that those you hire understand the market well – and if they don’t – they understand what measures they need to take in order to understand it.

 With a gradual execution planned over the coming months, we at GMG will be eagerly watching the progression – and we’ll be sure to keep you updated.

-For more information on our Strategy & Consultation service:
+Click here for more information on our Strategy and Consultation services.